Virginia Military Institute -- Cadet life -- 1861-1865

 Scope and Contents

-One letter from Thomas B. Robinson (VMI Class of 1856 and faculty member) recommending Cadet Francis S. Johnson for service in the Confederate Army.
-The letter is dated March 20, 1865.
+This collection consists of one letter (March 20, 1865) from Thomas B. Robinson (VMI Class of 1856 and faculty member) that recommends Francis S. Johnson for service in the Confederate Army.

 Howard J. Merritt papers